NethServer/nethserver-cockpit/docs/docs/api/system-network.md

 - devices: a list of non-configured interface names
 - role: can be empty or `green`, `red`, `blue`, `orange`
-- bootproto: must be `none` for blue and orange roles, can be also `dhcp` for green and red roles
+- bootproto: must be `none` for blue and orange roles, can be also `dhcp` for red role
 - ipaddr: if bootproto is static, must be a free IPv4 address (also checked agains nsdc IP)
 - netmask: if bootproto is static, must be an IPv4 netmask
 - gateway: if bootproto is static, can be empty or an IPv4 address

 Constraints for `create-bond`

-- mode: can be a value between 0 and 6
+- BondOptMode: can be a value between 0 and 6
 - devices: a list of non-configured interface names
 - role: can be empty or `green`, `red`, `blue`, `orange`
-- bootproto: must be `none` for blue and orange roles, can be also `dhcp` for green and red roles
+- bootproto: must be `none` for blue and orange roles, can be also `dhcp` for red role
 - ipaddr: if bootproto is static, must be a free IPv4 address (also checked agains nsdc IP)
 - netmask: if bootproto is static, must be an IPv4 netmask
 - gateway: if bootproto is static, can be empty or an IPv4 address

-Constraints for `create-vlan`:
+Constraints for `create-vlan`

 - tag: a positive integer
 - parent: the name of an existing network interface, can't be another vlan
 - role: can be empty or `green`, `red`, `blue`, `orange`
-- bootproto: must be `none` for blue and orange roles, can be also `dhcp` for green and red roles
+- bootproto: must be `none` for blue and orange roles, can be also `dhcp` for red role
 - ipaddr: if bootproto is static, must be a free IPv4 address (also checked agains nsdc IP)
 - netmask: if bootproto is static, must be an IPv4 netmask
 - gateway: if bootproto is static, can be empty or an IPv4 address